El Niño–Southern Oscillation: Impacts by region

-Observations of El Niño events since 1950 show that impacts associated with El Niño events depend on the time of year.
-However, while certain events and impacts are expected to occur during events, it is not certain or guaranteed that they will occur.
-The impacts that generally do occur during most El Niño events include below-average rainfall over Indonesia and northern South America, while above average rainfall occurs in southeastern South America, eastern equatorial Africa, and the southern United States.
+Observations of ENSO events since 1950 show that impacts associated with such events depend on the time of year.
+While some events and impacts are expected to occur, it is not certain that they will happen.
+The impacts that generally do occur during most El Niño events include below-average rainfall over Indonesia and northern South America, and above average rainfall in southeastern South America, eastern equatorial Africa, and the southern United States.